mnr/writing-wip/kwak-anthology.md

 "I can get a privacy exemption if necessary," said Araci.
 "If I have to do that, I'll include Abundancy and Dakota for efficient use of my time.
 So, Robin, shall we talk face to face?"

-The puppet looked away, then made a gesture to pull it's face down.
+The puppet looked away, then made a gesture to pull it's face off.
 Robin Lopez appeared, Araci recognized him from Dakota's videos of Montevideo.

 "I'm trying to stay alive," said Robin.
 "The oven explosion was not an accident.
-I had stepped out to get us something to eat and when I got back, there were alarms and a lot of people.
+I stepped out to get us something to eat and when I got back, there were alarms and a lot of people.
 I took a quick look then ran.
 Dakota wasn't moving and whoever caused the explosion might still be around."

 "Okay.
 You were scared and ran.
 Let's accept that for now.
 But Dakota had installed a custom circuit in the oven and was preparing a custom meal.
 Wouldn't that level of tampering with the system be suspect to cause the explosion.
 Suppose you two brought this on yourselves."